— Anh NGUYEN

 Interestingly enough, it says “if everyone ate a vegan diet we would reduce the amount of land used for agriculture by 75%”.
 Plus no animal suffering and more habitats for wild animals.

 ** A side note on animal suffering: this reminds me of an exchange in Star Trek – The Next Generation, Commander Riker said “We [humans] no longer enslave animals for food purposes.
 You’ve seen something as fresh and tasty as meat, but inorganically materialized, out of patterns used by our transporters.”.
 What a beautiful world, but that’s human in the 24th century.

-- the “Global Assessment Report on Biodiversity and Ecosystem Services” by the UN in 2019 stating that overfishing is one of the five ways humans are accelerating the extinction of other species, hence biodiversity.
-(I invite you to read this article resuming the report in order to find out the all 5 ways in which we are exterminating other lives on Earth)
+- the “Global Assessment Report on Biodiversity and Ecosystem Services” by the UN in 2019 stated that overfishing is one of the five ways humans are accelerating the extinction of other species, hence biodiversity.
+(I invite you to read this article resuming the report to find out all 5 ways in which we are exterminating other lives on Earth)

 So, let’s assume that there is a positive correlation between fishing (and overfishing) to marine biodiversity, roughly like this: